 Gonorrhoea is usually treated with a single antibiotic injection and a single antibiotic tablet.
 With effective treatment, most of your symptoms should improve within a few days.

-It's usually recommended you attend a follow-up appointment a week or two after treatment so another test can be carried out to see if you're clear of infection.
+It's usually recommended you attend a follow-up appointment a week or 2 after treatment so another test can be carried out to see if you're clear of infection.

-You should avoid having sex until you've been told you no longer have the infection.
+You should avoid having sex until you have been told you no longer have the infection.

 Previous successful treatment for gonorrhoea does not make you immune to catching it again.

 Gonorrhoea is the second most common bacterial STI in the UK after chlamydia.

 In 2017, more than 44,500 people were diagnosed with gonorrhoea in England, with most cases affecting young men and women under the age of 25.

 Gonorrhoea and other STIs can be successfully prevented by using appropriate contraception and taking other precautions, such as: